 Willys fire Jeeps were given their own series of serial numbers starting in 1955, when both a CJ-3B Fire Engine and a CJ-5 Fire Engine (50K GIF) were offered.
 A handful of each were produced every year until 1961, when a record 65 CJ-3B units were built.
-A total of 102 CJ-3B factory fire engines were produced in those seven years (see Willys-Overland Production Figures for details).
-It's not clear how or if that 57048-01 series differed from other units built by Howe or Boyer on a CJ-3B chassis and also sold through Willys dealers.
+A total of 102 CJ-3B factory fire engines were produced in those seven years (see Willys-Overland Production Figures.)
+Most if not all of those CJ-3Bs were converted for Willys by Howe Fire Apparatus of Anderson, Indiana.

 Skagway, Alaska has a Howe CJ-3B Fire Engine still in operation.
 Thanks to Kurt Pherzog for this 2012 parade photo.
 The only vehicle in our Howe Fire Apparatus Production List designated as going to Alaska is Howe serial number 10737 in 1960, but it's not clear whether it's the same unit.

 This 1954 CJ-3B built for Willys by Howe Fire Apparatus was stripped of its pump and most of its racks and equipment after being retired by Western Electric in North Carolina.
 It was brought back to life by Jim and Kristi Rorah of Northstar Willys in Minnesota in 2006.
 See a page of photos of this Howe CJ-3B Fire Engine: When a High Hood Isn't High Enough.

 The Howe Fire Apparatus Production List shows a large number of Jeeps sold through Willys-Overland Export Corporation during the 1950s, and now we know what happened to at least one of them.
 This factory fire engine is owned by the city of Castelo Branco, Portugal and was photographed by J.M.
 Tomàs for Historical Fire Engines Europe.